-No one mentions the weather.
+No one mentions how Edinburgh’s weather may have influenced JK Rowling in writing Harry Potter.
 We were lucky to have enjoyed some sunny days, but the moody storms that come and go in Scotland that soak the pavers and make the steep “closes” (narrow walkways between buildings) slick, must have inspired her too.
-I don’t remember the sun shining in the Harry Potter books.
+I don’t remember the sun shining very often in the Harry Potter books.
 It’s on those few dreary days in Colorado that my writing becomes darker.
 I love stormy weather.

 I am always most intrigued by where writers wrote their famous books.
 Since Rowling’s baby slept well in the stroller, she crafted her series in coffee shops.
 According to several accounts, she found writing isolating and enjoyed being surrounded by people.
 Note to self: Must find coffee shop in which to write.
 She chose the Elephant House as one of her favorite writerly haunts when writing Harry Potter and the Philosopher’s Stone.